Body culture studies

 Body culture studies describe and compare bodily practice in the larger context of culture and society, i.e. in the tradition of anthropology, history and sociology.
 As body culture studies analyse culture and society in terms of human bodily practices, they are sometimes viewed as a form of materialist phenomenology.

 Its significance (in German Körperkultur, in Danish kropskultur) was discovered in the early twentieth century by several historians and sociologists.
 During the 1980s, a particular school of body culture studies spread, in connection with – and critically related to – sports studies.
 These studies were especially established at Danish universities and academies and operated in collaboration with Nordic, European and East Asian research networks.

-Body culture studies include studies in dance, play (play (activity)) and game, outdoor activities, festivities and other forms of movement culture.
+Body culture studies include studies in dance, play and game, outdoor activities, festivities and other forms of movement culture.
 It floats towards studies in medical cultures, working habits, gender and sexual cultures, fashion and body decoration, popular festivity and popular culture studies.

 These were made useful when it made the study of sport enter into a broader historical and sociological discussion – from the level of subjectivity to civil society, state and market.